 The Convent of the Good Shepherd at Abbotsford was established by the Sisters of the Good Shepherd in 1863.
-It was the first institution established by the Sisters in Australia - four Irish women travelled from France and landed at Port Melbourne on on 24 June 1863, and purchased the property on the banks of the Yarra River at Abbotsford.
-A number of different institutions operated on the site at Abbotsford from its beginnings until it ceased providing 'care' in 1971.
+It was the first institution established by the Sisters in Australia - four Irish women travelled from France and landed at Port Melbourne on 24 June 1863, and purchased the property on the banks of the Yarra River at Abbotsford.
+A number of different institutions operated on the site at Abbotsford from its beginnings until 1974, when the Sisters ceased as providers of residential care.
 At its peak, the site accommodated more than 1,000 people.

-The orphanage, known as St Joseph's, opened in 1865.
-Another section known as St Mary's housed the 'voluntary admissions' to the Orphanage, from c.1908.
+An orphanage, known as St Joseph's, opened in 1865.
+Another section known as St Mary's housed the 'voluntary admissions' to the Orphanage, from around 1908.

 Another section of the Abbotsford Convent was the Magdalen Asylum (built in 1877).
 Unlike other 'female refuges' of the time, it did not admit pregnant women and their infants.
 (Catholic women could go to the St Joseph's Receiving Home at Broadmeadows from 1902.)
 Inmates of the Magdalen Asylum were housed in a building called Sacred Heart.
 The majority of them worked in the laundry.